Laurapaws/graphGrabber/README.md

 Contains a copy of Pmw.py due to Python Megawidgets failing to import properly.

-When running from source you may need to import python-pptx and PyMuPDF yourself:
-    pip install python-pptx PyMuPDF

 **Tkinter** is used to build the GUI, **PyMuPDF** handles PDF documents alongside **Pillow**, and **python-pptx** is used for operations on the PowerPoint files.

 Builds with Pyinstaller and runs in Python 3.8.5 on:\